Protect the world’s peace. Donate to support Ukraine

 • Use visuals: Sometimes, a simple graph or chart can communicate what words cannot.
 Visual aids can help clarify complex information and provide a quick overview.

-In "Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity," Kim Scott explains that combining honesty, directness, and empathy in your conversation style creates an environment where open and effective communication leads to better business outcomes and more fulfilling interpersonal relationships.
+In 'Radical Candor,' Kim Scott explains that combining honesty, directness, and empathy in your conversation style creates an environment where open and effective communication leads to better business outcomes and more fulfilling interpersonal relationships.

 "There's no worse way to make a group of people feel excluded than to use language that pretends they are simply not in the room."

-Of course, empathy involves the ability to recognize, understand, and share the feelings of others.
-On the other hand, emotional intelligence refers to the capability to manage both your own and others' emotions effectively.
+Of course, empathy involves recognizing, understanding, and sharing others' feelings.
+On the other hand, emotional intelligence is the ability to manage both your own and others' emotions effectively.

 emotional_intelligence

-Marshall B. Rosenberg offers valuable advice about empathy and EQ in his book "Nonviolent Communication: A Language of Life."
+Marshall B. Rosenberg offers valuable advice about empathy and EQ in his book 'Nonviolent Communication.'
 He explains that it's important to separate observations and evaluations when communicating.
-That way, there is less likelihood of a misunderstanding.
-Additionally, using “I” statements when expressing feelings helps you take ownership of your emotions and stops the other person from feeling that they're to blame.
+That way, there is a lower likelihood of misunderstanding.
+Additionally, using "I" statements when expressing feelings helps you take ownership of your emotions and stops the other person from feeling that they're to blame.

 "What I want in my life is compassion, a flow between myself and others based on a mutual giving from the heart."

 • Ask open-ended questions: This encourages the speaker to express their feelings and thoughts.
-It's an invitation to explore their emotions without judgment, allowing you to understand their perspective better.
+It's an invitation to explore their emotions without judgment, helping you better understand their perspective.

 • Reflect on feelings: Articulate what you perceive the other person is feeling, but don't assume you know everything.
 For example, "It sounds like you're really passionate about this," or "It seems like this situation has been really tough on you."
 This can help validate their emotions and encourage a deeper conversation.

 • Maintain nonverbal sensitivity: Be aware of your body language, facial expressions, and tone of voice, as these can communicate empathy.
-Mirror the speaker's emotions in a subtle way to show that you are in tune with their feelings.
+Mirror the speaker's emotions subtly to show you are in tune with their feelings.

 • Avoid judgment: Maintain an open mind.
 Being judgmental can shut down effective communication and hinder emotional connection.